Quantum-Safe Interoperable Supply Chain and Electronic Records Systems for Regulatory Proof and Cybersecurity

 - Dragonchain offers a quantum-safe hybrid blockchain with a Digital Fortress to protect every system within an organization.

-- Immediately secure transactions with millions of dollars of measurable proof for patients, providers, and regulators with deterministic fees as low as $1.00 per four hundred thousand transactions.
+- Immediately secure transactions with millions of dollars of measurable proof for patients, providers, and regulators.

 - Dragonchain can integrate blockchain solutions with traditional systems today without drastic changes to hospital infrastructures to optimize supply chain management and interoperability.